zendiy-mgos/zbutton/README.md

 # ZenButton
 ## Overview
-A Mongoose-OS library for ZenButtons ecosystem.
+Mongoose-OS library for ZenButtons ecosystem.

 ## GET STARTED
 Build up your own device in few minutes just starting from one of the following samples.